krbnite/krbnite.github.io/_posts/2019-03-19-Cookiecutter-Data-Science.md

 only is synced with SharePoint.
 So, yea, create a way of syncing/linking that directory to SharePoint...
 Would be nice if a 2-way sync was in place.

-Anyway, just wanted to brainstorm this in the form of a blog.
+Anyway, just wanted to brainstorm this "out loud"...
 If you stumble on this and have 2 cents, please share.